oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## VLAN Filter

-In order to support rate-limiting (see {{ps-rate}}), a new action called "rate-limit" is defined.
+The flexibility to apply a traffic filter to a VLAN is part of the VPN control requirements.
+So, all packets that are bridged within a VLAN or that are routed into or out of a VLAN or a WAN interface for the ACL capture.

-{{example_7}} shows an ACL example to rate-limit incoming SYNs during a SYN flood attack.
+{{example_7}} shows an ACL example to apply a VLAN range Filter.

 ~~~ ascii-art
   {